-The Technical Committee
+The Technical Team

-A subset of communication specialists in organizations directly engaged in sagebrush habitat work serve on this committee.
-They are the leads responsible for managing guiding documents, ensuring the functionality of network tools and resources, and serve as leaders among their peers in the SageWest network.
-These members work directly with the Oversight Committee to translate its recommendations into communication opportunities for the full SageWest network.
-They also work to empower members of the network, supporting them as they undertake new and innovative communications projects that further the network's mission and identifying opportunities for collaborative work.
+Comprised of a subset of 12 communication and/or outreach and education specialists in entities directly engaged in sagebrush habitat work.
+They serve as leaders among their peers in the SageWest network by facilitating realization of network-borne projects, including field tours and training workshops; managing guiding documents; providing communications expertise and insight on behalf of their respective organizations, partnerships, and local communities; and ensuring the continued functionality of network tools and resources.
+These members work directly with the Advisors to create strategic communication opportunities for the full SageWest network.
+They also empower members of the network, supporting them as they undertake new and innovative communications projects that further the network's mission and identifying opportunities for collaborative work.
+The Technical Team meets on a quarterly basis.